15+ Years of Licensing Consulting Experience + Top 1% Educated, Rated, + Reviewed. -- Free Consult.

 Practice areas & skills: Licensing, Real Estate, Employment & Labor, Landlord & Tenant, Entertainment

-Nathan Smith is counsel at McDermott Will & Emery LLP and is based in the Firm’s Orange County office.
+Nathan Smith is a partner at McDermott Will & Emery LLP and is based in the Firm’s Orange County office.
 Nathan focuses his practice on intellectual property portfolio management, competitive market strategies, offensive and defensive intellectu...

 If you are a copyright, trademark, or patent owner and someone wants to use, for example, your artwork, trademarked slogan, or patented invention, you may benefit from the services of a licensing attorney.
 Licensing attorneys write contracts that protect your intellectual property rights.
 These agreements specify how someone may use your property and how much you will be paid for such use.
 For example, can they use it for one year or ten years?
 Can they use it only in Illinois or can they use it around the world?
 Can they share your property with others?
 A licensing lawyer can help you answer all of these questions.
 They can also specify the recourse available to you if someone violates the licensing agreement.
 Licensing attorneys know the words to use that will best protect your intellectual property.